Sustainable home decor is a growing trend that lets you create a beautiful living space while being kind to the planet.

 12. Low-VOC Furniture Polish

 Protect your wooden furniture while keeping your indoor air clean.
 Choose low-VOC furniture polish to maintain your pieces without harmful fumes.
-These eco-friendly options work just as well as traditional polishes.

 Look for natural ingredients like beeswax, olive oil, or lemon juice.
 They’ll give your furniture a beautiful shine without releasing toxic chemicals into your home.